-US Open: Sloane Stephens stuns Venus Williams
+Sloane Stephens, Madison Keys reach US Open final

 Story highlights

+- It is the first time Americans Sloane Stephens and No. 15 Madison Keys have reached a grand slam final

-- She's jumped more than 900 spots in the world rankings in a month
+- Stephens has jumped more than 900 spots in the world rankings in a month

 (CNN)The meteoric rise of Sloane Stephens continues.